-- Websites that operate under a distribution or reseller model put the same product description across all their reseller’s websites, causing Google to filter many of them from their search results.
+- Websites that operate under distribution or reseller models put the same product description across all their reseller’s websites, causing Google to filter many of them from their search results.

 This speaks to how Google finds and indexes website content – which is by crawling links.
-Whereas this is a less frequent concern we still see it happening.
-Either a website is designed in a way that limits Google’s ability to crawl it and find the content, or worse case a website blocks (usually by forgetting to remove the noindex tags from the header, or the disallow command from the robots.txt file when going from a staging server to production server) Google from crawling their website all together.
+In contrast, this is a less frequent concern; we still see it happening.
+Either a website is designed in a way that limits Google’s ability to crawl it and find the content, or worse case, a website blocks (usually by forgetting to remove the noindex tags from the header, or the disallow command from the robots.txt file when going from a staging server to production server) Google from crawling their website altogether.

 Links are still a major variable in Google’s algorithm.
 A website that does not have enough high-value links can be deemed not valuable enough to rank in Google.

 Now, don’t think you can go out and buy links or do things too quickly to gain links.
 Link building is about creating great website design experiences and content that will naturally earn links.
 So if you don’t have enough links to help Google see your website as authoritative, trustworthy, and relevant enough to rank, start creating some awesome pieces of content, and market that content to earn the links that Google wants to value.

 So if your content is lacking the kind of links that Google wants to reward, your SEO will not work.

 On the flip side of your website not having enough links, is it having links and a link graph that are over-optimized and look manipulative?
 To fight link spam and devalue websites that participate in link manipulation, Google has released numerous iterations of the Penguin update, as well as their recent Payday Loan Update.
 There are two types of over-optimized links:

 Internal links: These are the links in your navigation, footer, sidebar, or any contextual link that helps a user navigate through your website.